avaframe/AvaFrame/docs/getStarted.rst

 Computation Modules
 ~~~~~~~~~~~~~~~~~~~

-Now starts the real calls to the computation modules.
+Now the computation modules are called.
 You can if necessary time the different routines::

   # Time the routine